BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_PosTransHierarchy.md

 If you were to create another Primitive having for parent the `rect` Primitive, the coordinates of this new Primitive will be relative to the `rect`'s origin, which is the red dot at its center.

-:bulb: the position of a primitive is always defined from the primitive's origin to the origin of its parent.
+The position of a primitive is always defined from the primitive's origin to the origin of its parent.

 ## Transforming